-A student may be excused from school by a school administration for the following reasons:
+A student may be excused from school by the school administration for the following reasons:

-- A. quarantine of the student's home by a public health officer; - B. an emergency that requires the student to be absent because of family responsibilities or other appropriate reasons; - C. signed physician statement indicating the student is unable to attend school.
+- A. quarantine of the student's home by a public health officer; - B. an emergency that requires the student to be absent because of family responsibilities or other appropriate reasons; - C. signed a physician's statement indicating the student is unable to attend school.